sophieizhu/git-workshop-F23-S24/answers.md

 What command lists all the branches in your local repository?
 Which one lists those in the remote?
 For local, use git branch; for remote, use git branch -r

 To prevent specific files and folders from being commited to a repository, what should you do?
 Put them in .gitignore

+blep